hsinyuan-huang/hsinyuan-huang.github.io/about/index.md

 ## My Research Interest:

-I am mainly interested in the interplay between quantum physics and information science (complexity theory, information theory, machine learning).
+I am mainly interested in the interplay between physics and information science (complexity theory, information theory, machine learning).
 Some of the problems I like to think about includes:
-* What are some exotic properties of quantum systems through the lens of quantum information?
 * What is the power of quantum over classical computational processing?
+* How can machine learning help quantum technology and fundamental physics research?
 * What are some near-term applications of <a href="https://arxiv.org/abs/1801.00862" target="_blank">NISQ technology</a>?
-* How can machine learning help quantum technology and fundamental physics research?
+* What are some exotic properties of quantum systems through the lens of quantum information?

-Even though I used to work on topics in machine learning that can have immediate applications, I think these are important questions that would gradually revolutionize our society.
+I think these are important questions that would gradually revolutionize our society.
 See <a href="https://momohuang.github.io/PhD_Decision/" target="_blank">this post</a>.